 People love Gunnersbury Park for the variety of its attractions.
 It is distinctive for its rich mixture of landscapes in which to sit or stroll, the range of sports, leisure and play facilities, its historic buildings and its museum.
 The Park has gardens in which a succession of wealthy owners invested from the 1650s until the early 1900s.
 Within the estate are the two Mansions, the Orangery, the Temple with the Round Pond in front, the Stables and, in the south-west corner, the Potomac Tower and its fishing pond.
 There are fragments of the planting which include the now-overgrown Japanese Garden, the rose-basket beds and the Italian Garden behind the Temple.

 The western half of the Park is a huge expanse of open grass which was formerly farmland.
 This has been used for sports, ranging from polo in the time of the Rothschilds, to football and informal ball games in its time as a public park.
 It also one of the few venues large enough to accommodate the remarkable and enjoyable London Mela.
+Work began in early May 2018 to create a range of new pitches and a huge sports hub building at the top of the field.
+This means that pitch hire will not be feasible until mid 2019 at the earliest and parts of the field will be fenced off until the works are completed.

 A 1920s guide book to Gunnersbury Park concentrated on telling visitors about the history of the estate.
 It said nothing at all about any features provided for the enjoyment of the public.
-The local authorities of Ealing and Acton, which purchased the estate, sold building land around its edge to pay off the cost.
+The then Boroughs of Ealing and Acton, which purchased the estate, sold building land around its edge to pay off the price.
 They were proud to have brought the Rothschilds’ gardens into public ownership, but they were always going to be expensive to maintain.
 There was no endowment fund, so the cost fell on the rates, but within a couple of years the Borough of Brentford and Chiswick joined in (as the park was one-fifth of, and wholly within, Brentford).

 The 1984 Hounslow Borough Guide listed a wider range of facilities at Gunnersbury Park than any other park in the borough.
 Besides the Museum, the children’s playgrounds and the café, the Guide listed 2 bowling greens, the boating lake, fishing, pitch and putt golf, 15 tennis courts and a range of sports pitches: 31 for football, 9 for cricket, 3 for rugby,1 each for hockey and lacrosse.
 Since then there has been a decline in weekend football and it has been too expensive to maintain all of the sports facilities.
 The changing rooms in the former farm buildings were burnt down several years ago and there are still no concrete plans for their repair or re-building.